BioJulia/BufIO.jl/docs/src/index.md

 * Better specified, with more well-defined semantics
 * Free from slow fallback methods that silently trash your performance

-Beside the new interfaces, BufIO also provides a small set of basic types to make use of the new interface, and/or allow easy interoperation between `Base.IO` types and the new buffered interfaces.
+Beside the new interfaces, BufferIO also provides a small set of basic types to make use of the new interface, and/or allow easy interoperation between `Base.IO` types and the new buffered interfaces.

 ## Overview of content:
 * `AbstractBufReader`: A reader type that exposes its internal data as an immutable memory view of bytes